 We design each hand control to suit the specific make and model of vehicle, ensuring the best possible driving experience, whatever vehicle you choose.
 Using high quality tubing, mirror-polished precision components and axial roller bearings, our hand controls offer the driver unrivalled smooth and responsive operation with almost no resistance.
 The result is a light hand control which replicates the true feeling of the pedals.

-Every hand control install includes our pioneered, patented, protective guard which is designed to protect
+Every hand control install includes our pioneered, patented, protective guard which is designed to

 the driver whilst maintaining aesthetics.

 The hand control lever mechanically operates the vehicle pedals in an automatic vehicle to give you the same control as when driving with your feet.

 Simply pull to accelerate and push to brake.
 Smooth acceleration is achieved by placing your thumb around the steering wheel and squeezing the handle with your fingers.
 To brake, simply push down on the handle using either the palm of the hand or fingertips.